davipuddo/waybar-autohide/README.md

 ```fish
 cargo build --release
 ```
 The binary file will be located at `target/release/`.
-Execute the file and waybar should now be hiden, unless you hover over it.
+Now just execute the file and Waybar should now be hiden, unless you hover over it.

 If you are using Waybar with Hyprland you might want to place this in your `hyprland.conf`, so autohide runs on startup: